 How does it work?

 Solikyl is inspired by the Foodsharing movement in Germany, where the idea was born and was quickly spread across cities in Germany, as well as in other German-speaking countries.
-Fridges and pantries can be found in different neighborhoods within big cities and the movement itself is comprised of almost 20000 engaged people and more than 2900 working partners.
+Fridges and pantries can be found in different neighborhoods in big cities and the movement itself is comprised of almost 20000 engaged people and more than 2900 partners.